Fonni

-Fonni (Fonne) is a town and comune in Sardinia, in the province of Nuoro (Italy).
+Fonni (Fonne) is a town and comune (municipality) in the province of Nuoro in the autonomous island region of Sardinia in Italy, located about 100 km north of Cagliari and about 20 km southwest of Nuoro.
+It has 3,552 inhabitants.

 It is the highest town in Sardinia, and situated among fine scenery with some chestnut woods.
 Fonni is a winter sports centre with a ski lift to Monte Spada and Bruncu Spina.

+Fonni borders the municipalities of Desulo, Gavoi, Lodine, Mamoiada, Orgosolo, Ovodda, and Villagrande Strisaili.

 Etymology

 The term "Fonni/-e" probably derives from the Latin fons, meaning "fountain" or "god of the sources".
 In fact the village contains numerous spring water fountains.